 How to Create a Data Widget Using a Template

 Data widgets can be created based on a template.
 Widget templates are pre-defined, but you can still change the look and feel of a widget based on a Template.

 1] From the New Widget column, click Templates across the top menu.

 2] A list of available templates appears.

-3] To locate a specific template by title, either scroll through the list of enter the title into the title search box at the top and hit Enter.
+3] To locate a specific template by title, either scroll through the list or type the title into the search box at the top and hit Enter.

 4] To filter the template list, click in the filter box and a list of available filters appears.

 5] Scroll through the filter list and when you locate the desired filter parameter, click it to filter the list by that parameter.

 6] When you locate the template you want to use, click it.
 The chosen template becomes a widget and automatically appears center page.